makersacademy/bowling-challenge/README.md

 What I think went well
 -----

-* All my tests pass and I managed to research spies and doubles and used them to keep my tests isolated.
+* All my tests pass.
+I managed to research spies and doubles and used them to keep my tests isolated.
 * I'm really happy that almost all of the game works as it should according to the rules of bowling.
 * My first time using jquery by myself was successful.